seamicole/core-utils/README.md

 # core-utils
-A repository for generalized reusable Python utilities
+A repository for core Python utilities